-Over the last five years, the Board has undergone significant refreshment by bringing in new directors who lend fresh perspectives resulting in increased gender and racial diversity and broadened backgrounds and skill sets.
+Over the last six years, the Board has undergone significant refreshment by bringing in new directors who lend fresh perspectives resulting in increased gender and racial diversity and broadened backgrounds and skill sets.

-Board Refreshment
+Board Refreshment, Composition and Size

-Under the leadership of the Nominating and Corporate Governance Committee, the Board has been notably refreshed over the last five years by adding four new directors, including three independent directors-all of whom are women-and rotating five directors off the Board.
-Since 2016, we have welcomed the following directors who have brought a mix of experience in digital strategy, marketing, communications, innovation, strategic and operational leadership, industry experience, financial expertise and risk management:
+Under the leadership of the Nominating and Corporate Governance Committee, the Board has been notably refreshed since 2016 by adding four new directors, including three independent directors-all of whom are women and rotating five directors off the Board.
+Since 2016, we have welcomed directors who have brought a mix of experience in digital strategy, marketing, communications, innovation, strategic and operational leadership, industry experience, financial expertise and risk management:

+Board Refreshment Since 2016

+Directors Added Directors Retired

-- Cathy E. Minehan in 2016
+Cathy E. Minehan in 2016 One director in 2017

-- Julie Atkinson in 2017
+Julie Atkinson in 2017 One director in 2019

-- Stephen H. Kramer in 2018
+Stephen H. Kramer in 2018 Three founders in 2021

-- Laurel J. Richie in 2019
+Laurel J. Richie in 2019